 My father went to heaven on November 16, 2006, but I contend that my mother enjoys his presence even more now.
 At 93, she sits in Buzzy-baby’s chair and eats ice cream with him.
 She joyfully informs me, when I call, that he is letting her finish his share too, as he always did while he was alive.

 My parents each possessed individual attributes that allowed for their earnest commitment: my father had a beautiful heart and my mother unshakable faith.
-Over the years, I have declared that my greatest heritage of all comprises these two qualities.
+Over the years, I have declared that my greatest heritage of all comprises of these two qualities.
 These endowments, along with the cooking gene, set the stage for all I get to do in this world.
-They have formed me: in love with my God, I am a food historian.
+They have formed me, for I am a food historian in love with my God.

 - Andrew Dornenburg and Karen Page, Culinary Artistry (Hoboken, N.J.: John Wiley & Sons, Inc., 1996), p.
 211.

 Gingered Bok Choy with Ground Turkey Yields: 5-6 servings.
 Total active prep time: 1 1/4 hour.

 7 tsp oil (Coconut or avocado oil is best for sauteing; olive oil produces carcinogens at high temperatures.)